HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 {{ figure_markup(
   image="cdn-compression-mobile.png",
   caption="Distribution of compression types (mobile).", description="This bar chart shows the Brotli adoption across CDN and origin on mobile requests.
 CDNs served 46% of requests in Brotli compressed format, 42% of requests in gzip compressed format, and 12% in Zstandard.
-Origin on the other hand served 39% of requests in Brotli compressed format and 61% of requests in gzip compressed format.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS1h8gr-lNGf8NUYbAeY1_PJ75J5WJXTJDIpZ36oZkxXze64PaDkknKT2ALLUe0iU4VkQQhXpJAiQI8/pubchart?oid=573344627&format=interactive", sheets_gid="950988863", sql_file="distribution_of_compression_types_cdn_vs_origin.sql"
+Origins, on the other hand, served 39% of requests in Brotli compressed format and 61% of requests in gzip compressed format.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS1h8gr-lNGf8NUYbAeY1_PJ75J5WJXTJDIpZ36oZkxXze64PaDkknKT2ALLUe0iU4VkQQhXpJAiQI8/pubchart?oid=573344627&format=interactive", sheets_gid="950988863", sql_file="distribution_of_compression_types_cdn_vs_origin.sql"